hydraulic-software/conveyor/guidebook/docs/configs/index.md

 ## Signing

+For full information about signing, see [Keys and certificates](../keys-and-certificates.md).

 **`app.sign`** A default value for `app.mac.sign` and `app.windows.sign`, which control whether or not to digitally sign executables.
 If this is true (the default) and you don't have signing certificates in your Conveyor data directory then you'll see a notice explaining what to do.

-**`app.signing-key`** Should be set to a random value plus the date on which it was generated, formatted as follows:
+**`app.signing-key`** Should be set to a random string plus the date on which it was generated.
+A typical signing key will be encoded like this:

 ```
-app.signing-key = "9a65621705d4ecb4a570f42167f757a04604a532b7b0834ea76fdc275166f8e1/2022-01-14T17:49:47+01:00"
+app.signing-key = "loud apology vital team rent champion better pluck cargo love knee tornado tomato man mammal lake sick possible ozone giggle suggest sail aunt multiply/2022-08-09T12:07:08Z"
 ```

-A line of config like this can be generated with the `conveyor keys generate` command (see [Keys and certificates](../keys-and-certificates.md)) and then included into your main config (don't check it into version control).
-The random value isn't used as a private key directly, it's used to derive any other keys that aren't explicitly provided.
+A piece of config like this can be generated with the `conveyor keys generate` command (see [Keys and certificates](../keys-and-certificates.md)).
+It will normally be placed in your `defaults.conf` file, but can be placed anywhere or imported from the environment (see the [HOCON extensions](hocon-extensions.md) page for details).
+The randomly chosen words aren't used as a private key directly.
+Instead they're used to derive any other keys that aren't explicitly provided.
 The following keys can be derived from this root entropy (randomness) are:

 1. Windows and Mac code signing keys.
 2. PGP keys for signing Debian apt repositories.